AdySan/AdityaTannu.com/_posts/2015-12-13-ESP8266-based-HomeKit-accessories.markdown

 ### Make a new HomeKit accessory

-You can refer to my fork of HAP-NodeJS: (https://github.com/AdySan/HAP-NodeJS/blob/master/accessories/AdyLight_accessory.js)
+You can refer to my fork of HAP-NodeJS [here](https://github.com/AdySan/HAP-NodeJS/blob/master/accessories/AdyLight_accessory.js)

 - You just need to copy and existing accessory, in this case I copied `Light_accessory.js` to `AdyLight_accessory.js`